-

 - Go to Issues.

-- Click on your issue with the type and subtype you will later sync (if you have no issues created yet, create a new one).
+- Select the type and subtype of the issue that you will later sync.
+If you have not created any issues yet, create a new one.

-- Click on the status in the top right corner.
-You will be shown all the available issue statuses for this issues’ type and subtype.
+- Select the status icon in the top right corner.
+All the available issue statuses for this issue type and subtype will be shown.

-Connecting a KanBo space with an Autodesk BIM 360 project
+Connecting KanBo spaces with Autodesk BIM 360 projects

-Please make sure that you have added an Autodesk Service Account (specified here) to your BIM project.
-Otherwise KanBo will not be able to sync it.
-As a result you will see that the Last Sync will always show "-".
+Make sure you've added an Autodesk service account to your BIM project.
+Otherwise, KanBo will not be able to sync it.
+As a result, the last sync will always show "-".

-- Go to a space you would like to sync with a BIM 360 project.
+- Go to the space that you would like to sync with a BIM 360 project.

-- Make sure that the Card Statuses of a space share the same name as the issue statuses inside of Document Management of your BIM 360 Project.
+- Make sure that the card statuses of a space share the same name as the issue statuses inside of Document Management on your BIM 360 Project.

-An example of a ready-to-sync space should look like this (based on the design type and subtype):
+A ready-to-sync space should look like this, based on its design type and subtype:

 - Select